CalebSessoms/ink-doodle/README.md

 - Introduce relationships between lore and chapters
 - Persistent metadata and project summaries
 - Improved autosave stability and undo/redo polish

+### Recent progress (Nov 2025)
+- Lore Editor: A unified Lore editor pane was added to the renderer.
+Lore is a single entry type where the user types a freeform "lore kind" rather than selecting discrete subtabs.
+- Custom fields: Lore supports four paired custom fields (name above content) rendered and styled to match other editor sections.
+- On-disk persistence: Lore is written to per-item JSON files inside a `lore/` folder using `LOR-...` filename prefixes and is included in `data/project.json` in the same index-like format as other types.
+Loader code includes mappings for common legacy keys (for example, `lore_type` → `lore_kind`, `content` → `body`, and `Field N Name/Content` → `entryN*`).
+- Developer tooling: a small `scripts/sync-to-workspace.ps1` helper and README note were added to ease testing the renderer against the runtime workspace copy.

+Notes: If you prefer to convert existing legacy-shaped lore files into the canonical shape on disk, I can add an optional migration/dry-run tool to rewrite files safely.

 ### Week 7 — Visualization and Advanced Tools (Final)
 **Goal:** Visualization and export systems.